 - a.
 Storm drainage structures shall be constructed in accordance with plans and specifications of the Public Works Manual compiled by MTAS. - b.
 The planned unit development shall be served by a sanitary sewer system or an engineered and certified equivalent alternative system.
 The planning commission shall require any information, documentation, and/pr certification it deems necessary for the protection of the public interest before final approval to use any alternative system is granted. - c.
 Landscaping and screening shall be required by the planning commission and shown on the PUD plan. - 10.
+Access Road.
+Any proposed PUD that is accessed by a road that is either less than 18' in width or not paved with asphalt or concrete must submit a traffic study with the preliminary PUD plan, detailing the volume of automobile traffic being added by the proposed development, the adequacy of the existing roads, and improvements that need to be made.
+The town may then commission an independent review of that traffic study, and require improvements be made before development can proceed.
+Where road pavement is to be increased, an engineered drainage and erosion control plan must be provided, and there must be a minimum of 40' of Right-of-Way.
+Given the mountainous terrain of Pittman Center, public safety precautions such as guard rails shall be installed where appropriate. - 11.
 Density.
 The total square feet of school, church, and other public buildings shall be subtracted from the total area of the PUD before computing overall building density.

-11. Open Space Requirements.
+12. Open Space Requirements.